 Analysis: The site is located outside the UGB, but is proposed to be added to the S. Hwy 441/SE Hwy 42 Urban Area by obtaining a Medium Residential land use designation.
-Central water and central sewer services are available to the site along Hwy 42, although service extensions to the site will extend services past large and small acreage tracts with a Rural Land designation.
-As the concurrent Large-Scale Comprehensive Plan Amendment 25-L04 is not recommended for approval, staff concludes the proposed rezoning is not consistent with FLUE Policy 6.1.3.
+Central water and central sewer services are available to the site and within connection distance, although service extensions to the site will pass large and small acreage tracts with a Rural Land designation.
+The application is consistent with FLUE Policy 6.1.3.